Ipswich Planning Scheme

 The planning scheme achieves this by planning for and regulating what development should occur where and when, how development should occur and what assessment process is required – including if an assessment process is required at all.

-New Planning Scheme
+2006 Ipswich Planning Scheme

 Go to: Planning Scheme Documents, Local Government Infrastructure Plan, Planning Scheme Attachments

-The 2006 Consolidated Ipswich Planning Scheme covers the entire local government area.
+It covers the entire local government area.
 In most instances it includes roads and watercourses.
 The Planning Scheme was prepared in accordance with the requirements of the repealed Integrated Planning Act 1997 (IPA) and the Department of Local Government and Planning guidelines and scheme template.

-Council adopted the Consolidated Planning Scheme (including all amendments to the 2004 Ipswich Planning Scheme) on 14 December 2005, and took effect (ie commencement date) on 23 January 2006.
+Council adopted the Consolidated Planning Scheme (including all amendments to the 2004 Ipswich Planning Scheme) on 14 December 2005 and took effect (i.e. commencement date) on 23 January 2006.

-The Planning Scheme divides the Ipswich Local Government Area into 8 localities-
+The Planning Scheme divides the Ipswich Local Government Area into 8 localities -

 • Urban Areas